 Responding to news reports that Turkish police detained thirteen academics, journalists and activists this morning in simultaneous raids across the country, Carles Torner, Executive Director of PEN International, said:

 PEN International is deeply concerned following reports that yet more academics, journalists and activists have been detained this morning in Turkey, on allegations relating to the Gezi Park protests over 5 years ago.
 We call on the Turkish authorities to end their relentless crackdown on dissenting voices.
 They must immediately and unconditionally release all those held for peacefully expressing their views, and those against whom they have not provided evidence of internationally recognisable crimes.

 The European Commission’s Federica Mogherini and Johannes Hahn will be in Turkey for a high level dialogue with Turkey’s Foreign Affairs Minister on 22 November.
 PEN insists that representatives of European Institutions demonstrate their solidarity with Turkey’s civil society and pressure Turkey to release these and other civil society activists.
 Such releases should be a condition in any economic dealings with Turkey.

-In a statement published this morning, the Istanbul Public Prosecutor’s Office said that those detained were being questioned over their links to the Anadolu Kültür association, founded by prominent publisher and civil society activist Osman Kavala.
+published this morning, the Istanbul Public Prosecutor's Office said that those detained were being questioned over their links to the Anadolu Kültür association, founded by prominent publisher and civil society activist Osman Kavala.

 They are accused of attempting to ‘trigger chaos and turmoil in the country’ through their alleged involvement in the nationwide Gezi Park protests of 2013.
 According to the statement, the detainees have been charged with spreading the Gezi protests, bringing trainers and professional activists from abroad to organise the protests, and promoting the activities in the media.